weleoka/discdex/README.md

 A NIX based system ( This is due to the fact that MS-Windows path using backslash needs to be escaped in the code to work).

 ### Overview
 A simple tool to create a log of all files and folders on a removable media device such as a CD or BLU-Ray.
-The log appends an arbitary name to all files/folders which specifies which removable media entity it can be found on.
+This indexer can append a user supplied arbitary name to all files/folders which specifies which removable media entity it can be found on.

 Discdex aims to collect metadata on all, or choice, data stored on removable storage devices.
-The metadata can then be put to use for organising, be searched through and ultimately data can be kept track of more easily.
+The metadata can then be put to use for organising and easily be searched through.
+Ultimately data can be kept track of more easily with discdex.

 ### Installation
+1. Git clone or download archive and extract.
+2. Make discdex.py executable
+3. Run as bash script "./discdex.py"

 ### Usage
+Pre-launch: make sure the filetypes you want to index are specified in the config-part discdex.py.

-Enter path to disc to be indexed.
-Next enter a name/label of your choice for referencing that particular disc.
+1. Enter path to disc to be indexed at prompt.
+2. Enter a name/label of your choice for referencing that particular disc.
+3. Let the work be done by discdex!

 ### Current Features: